psychoinformatics-de/cbbs-imaging-docs/content/pages/index.rst

   - DICOM metadata can be queried across all acquisitions of a study, made by a particular scanner, or at a given institution (see `demo
     <{filename}datamanagement/demo_scandb.rst>`_).

-  - Import and extraction are performed in a `common computational environment for raw data handling <{filename}containers/rawimport.rst>`_ that is identical regardless of the particular machine the procedure is performed on.